tundish/repo_of_the_unknown/blog/content/003_first_ideas.md

 Why this number?
 That will be the topic of future posts.

 Just imagine these folders like the vertebrae along the spine of your story.
-And since we don't yet have a full story, our initial prototype will consist of a title card, opening sequence, and then straight to end credits.
+And since we don't yet have a full story, our initial prototype will consist of a title card, opening sequence, and not much else until the end credits.

 ~~~
 ├── scenes